 Information: Use the Leverage Profit Calculator to calculate your total profit based on the Entry Price, Exit Price, Margin Requirement, and Leverage Ratio.

 Information: Use the Margin Calculator to calculate your required margin to open a position based on your Position Size and Leverage Ratio.

 A leverage calculator is a tool that helps traders calculate the margin requirement based on their leverage ratio.

 Without knowing the margin requirement at different leverage ratios you might be throwing your entire account on one single position and if you are using high leverage you might get completely wiped out.

-So, in this short tutorial, I will share a smart tool called a leverage trading calculator where you can calculate your own margin capital before opening any position.
+So, in this short tutorial, I will share a smart tool called a leverage calculator where you can calculate your own margin capital before opening any position.
 Another great way to use the calculator is simply to calculate how much money you need to deposit in order to open a certain position.
-Calculate how much of your margin capital you need to add to open a leveraged position at your chosen leverage ratio.
-This calculator works when trading Forex, Stocks, Equities, Metals, and Commodities.

-When trading with leverage, especially in a high leverage trading strategy, having a leverage trading calculator to calculate your margin requirement is essential to know how much capital you need for each position.
+When trading with leverage, having a leverage trading calculator to calculate your margin requirement is essential to know how much capital you need for each position.

 When you add leverage to a position your margin requirements fall but you still need to use your own capital to open a trade.
 The calculation of leverage is not that complicated but it always helps to use a calculator.
 Through our calculator above you can insert all the criteria for your trade, including the leverage to calculate your biggest position size.